aaronspindler/FRC_Scouting_V2/README.md

 ### Bug / Issue Reporting

-If there is a bug / issue with the software please make a bug at:
+If there is a bug / issue with the software please make a bug report at:
 ```
 https://github.com/xNovax/FRC_Scouting_V2/issues
 ```